 About your Coach

-Greg is a reformed senior executive and CEO turned entrepreneur.
-He studied computer science, got expelled early in year 2, and traveled to London to seek inspiration, where he worked for 2 years.
-He was exposed to radioactive megadoses of corporate motivator shtick and realized they’re generally 99% showbiz and 1% business experience.
+Greg is an accomplished senior executive and CEO turned entrepreneur.
+He studied computer science, and then traveled to London to seek inspiration, where he worked for 2 years.

 That gig was in the world of Apple Australia and it turned out to be a wild ride.

 Greg was the primary reason that Apple Australia won the desktop computer tender for the newly minted second Telco in Australia; a company called Optus.
 In other words, he sold Optus on the business case for buying PC technology that was at least twice the price of IBM PCs.

 That contract got Apple Australia back into the black and launched Greg into his long-term career consulting to startups, SMEs and corporates all over the world.
 Well, not quite; Greg admits he's never actually worked for a client based in Africa.

 Recently he founded a Not-for-profit called SEVENmile Venture Lab, which he created to help strengthen local communities and provide pathways for entrepreneurial locals from Sydney's northern beaches.

 For his work as a coach, Greg draws on 30 years in business, working with all kinds of companies all over the world.
 During that time he's created companies, helped startups grow and helped people make crucial decisions about their career and business direction.
 Some of the artifacts in his extensive toolkit are listed below.

 Click Contact in the menu and ask about the issues Greg can help you with.